oikeuttaelaimille/gatsby-drupal-webform/README.md

 ### Setup

-Install drupal dependencies (TBD).
+Install [drupal dependency](./drupal-module).
 Drupal needs to process jsonapi webform data to more usable format and expose endpoint for submitting forms.

 ```